 Conducting regular risk assessments may cost more in the short-term, as you spend money to improve conditions, but you will protect yourself from the risk of fines or being sued by an employee or member of the public who might be injured on your premises.

 If your business has relatively few risks, you can carry out the assessment yourself but if you have more complicated requirements (such as working with hazardous chemicals), you may want to seek help from a safety specialist or environmental consultant.

-There are several laws which give you a duty to ensure that your premises are safe.
+There are several laws which give you a duty of care to ensure that your premises are safe.
 This applies both in respect of keeping your employees and customers safe.

 DID YOU KNOW?
-To settle a claim for a fractured wrist caused by a trip/fall on average costs approximately £37,000 (not including your own solicitor’s costs).
+To settle a claim for a fractured wrist caused by a trip or fall on average costs approximately £37,000 (not including your own solicitor’s costs).